najdovski-stefan/najdovski-stefan.github.io/README.md

-# just a technical blog about coding and explaining concepts
+blog about coding and explaining concepts